pedscoffee/PhysicianPromptEngineering/quick-guide.md

         <div class="card-body text-center">
           <h2 class="mb-4">Ready to Build Your Own?</h2>
           <p class="text-lg mb-6">
-            The "Quick Start A&P Builder" is a tool that writes this code for you.
-You just check boxes for your preferences (like "Bold Diagnosis", "Italics Boilerplate", etc) and it generates the custom prompt automatically.
+            The "Quick Start A&P Builder" writes the prompt for you.
+Just click on your preferences and add your most common dot phrases and you'll have a great customized prompt to get you started.
           </p>
           <a href="{{ site.baseurl }}/prompt-generator" class="btn btn-primary btn-lg">Launch A&P Builder</a>
         </div>